dangminhduc/security-speciality-note/README.md

   - Install AWS System Manager SSM Agent on non-EC2 machine with that activation code
     - You can setup to rotate private key to strengthen security.
 - VPC Flow Logs does not contain package content.
-- It is possible to have different encyption keys for different verions of the same object in S3
 - To authorize for API call made to API Gateway, we can use a lambda function to provide access control.
 Lambda use bearer token, athentication strategies such as OAuth or SAML, headers, query strings, context variables, etc
-- To encrypt data before sending it to S3 bucket, use client-side encryption
-  - The object stored in S3 aren't exposed to any 3rd party, including AWS(S3 only dectect it as typical objects)
 - Lambda can be used response to API call from these service(config from Add Trigger setting)
   - Auto-Scaling
   - EC2
     - Security Group changes
   - Health
   - RDS
   - S3
   - StepFunction
 - Using `aws:PrincipalOrgID` in IAM Policy to require all principals to access the resource from an account in the organization.
-- S3 Replication(both same and cross region) require bucket versioning.
 - You can create a private Certificate Authority(CA) via ACM.
 After filling in all requrired infomation, such as CA subject name, key algorithm, you can fully manage the private CA(expiration date)
   - There is no ACM private CA policy.
 You need to use IAM policys to control who can access the CA
 - ALB and NLB support multiple certificates and smart certificate selection using Server Name Indication(SNI)
 - To make GuardDuty ignore some IPs, add a custom trusted IP list and add it to GuardDuty via console.
-- Firewall Manager can be use to config WAF rules within the Organization.
-  - Apply a Firewall Manager WAF Policy to create a Web ACL in each account
+- AWS Backup Vault is a container that is responsible for storing and organizing backups with encryption.
+In addtion, Vault Lock provides extra layer of security(Compliance Mode and Governance Mode)
 - HSM Module can be deployed in cluster that contains serveral HSMs in different AZ in an AWS region
 - In order to enable single sign-on to AWS, the 3rd party IdP should be configured to use AWS as aa relying party
   - The AWS metadata URL "https://signin.aws.amazon.com/static/saml-metadata.xml" should be added in relying party config file.
+- Control Tower behavior:
+  - Preventive: A preventive control ensures that your accounts maintain compliance, because it disallows actions that lead to policy violations.
+The status of a preventive control is either enforced or not enabled.
+Preventive controls are supported in all AWS Regions.
+Implement via SCP.
+  - Detective: A detective control detects noncompliance of resources within your accounts, such as policy violations, and provides alerts through the dashboard.
+The status of a detective control is either clear, in violation, or not enabled.
+Detective controls apply only in those AWS Regions supported by AWS Control Tower.
+Implement via AWS Config rules
+  - Proactive: A proactive control scans your resources before they are provisioned, and makes sure that the resources are compliant with that control.
+Resources that are not compliant will not be provisioned.
+Proactive controls are implemented by means of AWS CloudFormation hooks, and they apply to resources that would be provisioned by AWS CloudFormation.
+The status of a proactive control is PASS, FAIL, or SKIP.
+Implement via CloudFormation hooks